ponyriders/django-amazon-price-monitor/README.md

 This is the Celery task responsible for the synchronization of products:

-Syncs the products initially created with only the ASIN and updates products with a last synchronization date older than settings.AMAZON_PRODUCT_REFRESH_THRESHOLD.
+Syncs the products initially created with only the ASIN and updates products with a last synchronization date older than settings.AMAZON_PRODUCT_REFRESH_THRESHOLD_HOURS (number of hours).
 Prices for these products are created, too.
 Runs by default every 5 minutes as PeriodicTask.

 Logger